-If the following instructions are not complied with, there is direct danger with the possible consequences of death or severe injury by electrical current.
-Further, failure to comply can lead to destruction of the frequency inverter and/or of the expansion module.
+If the following instructions are not complied with, there is direct danger with possible consequences of death or severe injury by electrical current.
+To disregard the instructions can lead to destruction of the frequency inverter and/or of the expansion module.

-- Before assembly or disassembly of the EM-ENC-02 expansion module, the frequency inverter must be de-energized.
+- Before assembly or disassembly of the EM-ENC-05 expansion module, the frequency inverter must be de-energized.
 Take appropriate measures to make sure it is not energized unintentionally. - Make sure that the frequency inverter is de-energized.